THE DISTRICT CLAY CENTER

 * Free drop-ins for regular wheel classes included.

-We have approximately 60 slots and are currently full.
+We have over 75 slots and are currently full.
 We are maintaining a waitlist for those interested.

 If you want to see District Clay before making a decision, you can schedule a tour by going here.